 We are currently conducting a Phase 2b clinical trial investigating eblasakimab as a therapeutic antibody for moderate-to-severe atopic dermatitis (AD).
-We expect to report topline data from the Phase 2b trial in the first half of 2023.
+We expect to report topline data from the Phase 2b trial in early July 2023.
 In September 2021, we announced topline data from our Phase 1 multiple ascending dose (MAD) study, conclusively establishing proof of concept for eblasakimab in AD, and supporting a potentially differentiated safety and efficacy profile.

 We are also developing farudodstat (also known as ASLAN003), an orally active, potent inhibitor of human dihydroorotate dehydrogenase (DHODH) that has the potential to be a best-in-class therapy in autoimmune disease.
-Inhibition of DHODH is demonstrated to have antiinflammatory and immunomodulatory effects that are selective towards rapidly proliferating lymphocytes, making it an attractive target for immune-mediated inflammatory diseases such as inflammatory bowel disease (IBD) and autoimmune skin disorders.
-We are planning to conduct Phase 2 clinical trials in both indications with the first trial expected to initiate in the first half of 2022.
+Inhibition of DHODH is demonstrated to have anti-inflammatory and immunomodulatory effects that are selective towards rapidly proliferating lymphocytes, making it an attractive target for immune-mediated inflammatory diseases, such as alopecia areata (AA).
+We are planning to conduct a Phase 2 clinical trial in AA starting in the second quarter of 2023.